ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

      |                                                            |
 ~~~~

-Challenge/Response Remote Attestation procedures are initiated by the Verifier, sending a remote attestation request to the Attester.
+This Challenge/Response Remote Attestation procedure is initiated by the Verifier, by sending a remote attestation request to the Attester.
 A request includes a Handle, a list of Authentication Secret IDs, and a Claim Selection.

-In the Challenge/Response model, the handle is composed of qualifying data in the form of a nonce.
+In the Challenge/Response model, the handle is composed of qualifying data in the form of a cryptographically strongly randomly generated, and therefore unpredictable, nonce.
-The Verifier-generated (and therefore Verifier-known) nonce is intended to guarantee Evidence freshness.
+The Verifier-generated nonce is intended to guarantee Evidence freshness.

 The list of Authentication Secret IDs selects the attestation keys with which the Attester is requested to sign the Attestation Evidence.
 Each selected key is uniquely associated with an Attesting Environment of the Attester.
 As a result, a single Authentication Secret ID identifies a single Attesting Environment.

-Analogously, a set of Evidence originating from multiple Attesting Environments in a composite device can be requested via multiple Authentication Secret IDs.
+Analogously, a particular set of Evidence originating from a particular Attesting Environments in a composite device can be requested via multiple Authentication Secret IDs.
 Methods to acquire Authentication Secret IDs or mappings between Attesting Environments to Authentication Secret IDs are out-of-scope of this document.
+(MCR: okay, but what document will specify this?)

-The Claim Selection narrows down the set of Claims collected and used to create Evidence, if required.
+The Claim Selection narrows down the set of Claims collected and used to create Evidence to those that the Verifier requires.
 If the Claim Selection is omitted, then by default all Claims that are known and available on the Attester MUST be used to create corresponding Evidence.
-For example, a Verifier may only be requesting a particular subset of claims about the Attester, such as Evidence about BIOS and firmware the Attester booted up with (boot integrity Evidence) - and not include information about all currently running software (run-time integrity Evidence).
+For example when performing a boot integrity evaluation, a Verifier may only be requesting a particular subset of claims about the Attester, such as Evidence about BIOS and firmware the Attester booted up, and not include information about all currently running software.

-While it is crucial that Claims, the Handle, as well as the Attester Identity information MUST be cryptographically bound to the signature of Evidence, it is not required for them to be present in plain text.
+While it is crucial that Claims, the Handle, as well as the Attester Identity information MUST be cryptographically bound to the signature of Evidence, they may be presented in an encrypted form.

 Cryptographic blinding MAY be used at this point.
 For further reference see section {{security-and-privacy-considerations}}.

 As soon as the Verifier receives signed Evidence, it validates the signature, the Attester Identity, as well as the Nonce, and appraises the Claims.